 Over the past couple of years, a series of events, such as the load shedding in South Australia and NSW in February 2017, as well as numerous policy debates and announcements (for example, the Energy Security Board’s national energy guarantee) have led to a greater focus on reliability in the national electricity market (NEM).

 At the same time, Australia’s energy system is undergoing a transformation - driven by changing consumer choices and rapidly evolving technology, both on the demand and the supply side.

-The AEMC considers that it is timely to assess whether the current market and regulatory reliability frameworks are appropriate and has self-initiated this review under Section 45 of the National Electricity Law.
+The AEMC considered that it was timely to assess whether the current market and regulatory reliability frameworks are appropriate and has self-initiated this review under Section 45 of the National Electricity Law.

-The Commission published its terms of reference on 11 July 2017, published an issues paper on 22 August 2017 and an interim report on 19 December 2017.
-We received 18 submissions to the issues paper and 31 submissions to the interim report which can be found below.
+The Commission published its terms of reference on 11 July 2017, published an issues paper on 22 August 2017, an interim report on 19 December 2017 and a directions paper on 17 April 2018.
+We received 18 submissions to the issues paper, 31 to the interim report and 34 to the directions paper.
+These can be found below.